This article originally appeared on VICE Germany

-Twenty-nine years ago, when I was one year old, I lived with my parents in the small Ukrainian town of Pripyat—about 60 miles away from Kiev.
-This would be a fairly ordinary story, if the town I lived in wasn't under two away from the Chernobyl power plant.
-That and the fact that my dad worked as an engineer there, operating one of the nuclear reactors.
+Twenty-nine years ago, when I was one year old, I lived with my parents in the small Ukrainian town of Pripyat – about 100 km away from Kiev.
+This would be a fairly ordinary story, if the town I lived in wasn't three kilometres away from the Chernobyl power plant.
+That and the fact that my dad worked as an engineer there – operating one of the nuclear reactors.

-At the time, the average age of people living in Pripyat was about 26 years old.
-Every single person living there (about 50,000) had to leave within 36 hours after Reactor 4 exploded during a system test, releasing a plume of highly radioactive fallout into the atmosphere.
+At the time, the average age of people living in Pripyat was about 26 years.
+Every single person living there (about 50,000) had to leave within 36 hours after Reactor #4 exploded during a system test, releasing a plume of highly radioactive fallout into the atmosphere.
 To this day, this is the worst nuclear accident in history.

 The catastrophe shaped my life, as well as the lives of thousands of other people, many of whom, including my father Constantine, are no longer alive today due to the impact the radioactivity had on their health.